• Home

 The United States Postal Service is a venerable and worthy institution with a long and proud history.
 I like getting packages.
 I even enjoy the catalogs.
 And I love getting "real" letters—especially fan letters from teenagers.
 Except, at the same time as I love it, I hate it, because every time I get a fan letter in the mail, I know two things are about to happen.
 1) Whoever wrote it will be disappointed in me, because I will not reply,*** and 2) I will feel bad about that.

 For several years I always replied to fan letters.
 Then, as I published more books and became better known, I started to get more of them, and as the amount of fan mail increased, I was forced to "do the math."
+Replying by post requires writing the letter, printing it out, addressing an envelope, applying a stamp, and carrying it out to the mailbox.
+Total time: 20-30 minutes per letter.

-Now and then I get a package stuffed with letters sent to me care of my publisher.
-Replying to all those letters could take hours.
+Now and then I get a package stuffed with dozens of letters sent to me care of my publisher.
+Replying to all those letters would take hours.
 So, as a rule, I don't reply to snail mail.*** I'm sorry.
 That is also why I do not provide my mailing address on this website.
 If you want to send me a note and you expect a reply, email me, and I will write back, I promise.

 ***If you enclose a self-addressed, stamped envelope with your letter, I will reply gladly.
+I will also reply if you include an email address.